 McCandlish Holton is pleased to announce that seven of the firm's attorneys have been recognized as Virginia Super Lawyers for 2013.
 They are:

-In addition, five of the firm's attorneys have been selected as Virginia Rising Stars for 2013.
+In addition, four of the firm's attorneys have been selected as Virginia Rising Stars for 2013.
 They are:

 Dominic Madigan and Matthew Haynes spoke at a Medical Records Law seminar in June, 2013, hosted by Lorman Continuing Education.
 Dominic spoke on the topic of “The Law of Electronic Medical Records,” and Matthew spoke about “Medical Record Retention and Risk Management.”